-A proportion of funds will be used to ensure that all eligible pupils are able to get to the Free School regardless of where they live.
+A proportion of funds will be used to ensure that all eligible pupils are able to get to The Island Free School regardless of where they live.
 If a child is not eligible for Free transport under the Island Transport policy then the school will support parents in meeting any transport costs.

 For eligible pupils, the music tuition and instrument hire fees will be paid for using pupil premium funds throughout the student’s time at the school.

 A proportion of pupil premium funds will be allocated to ensure that eligible pupils are able to fully participate in the activities of their choice.
 This may include the purchase of specialist equipment, travel costs and activity specific clothing.